 Dealing with dusty decorations, polishing Grandma’s beloved silver platter, getting last year’s candle wax off menorahs and candlesticks, cleaning stained tablecloths—there’s always plenty to do around the holidays.
 So we asked our cleaning and textile experts how to make the prep work easier and faster.
-They offered advice about what to do before company arrives and after the last guest has left but their stains, along with the memories, remain.
+They offered advice about what to do before company arrives and after the last guest has left but their stains remain.

 Removing wax from candlesticks and menorahs

 Place silver or other metals in the freezer until the wax hardens, then gently scrape it off with a plastic spatula.
 If wax remains, pour boiling water over the item or immerse it in a pot of boiling water, making sure any felt covering on the base remains dry.
 For glass or wood, point a blow-dryer at the wax and then blot the melting wax with a paper towel, but be careful not to overheat wood because it can crack.

 There’s no need to rewash clean guest room sheets and towels that haven’t been used in months.
 Just toss them in the dryer on low heat for 15 minutes.
 And if you don’t want fold lines on your freshly ironed tablecloths, roll them up on empty wrapping-paper tubes.

 Set up the tree and spread out a sheet at its base to catch debris.
 Cover the vacuum’s upholstery attachment with a piece of hosiery or mesh netting fastened with a rubber band.
 Starting from the top of the tree and moving down, gently vacuum on the lowest setting, holding the attachment about an inch away from the branches to remove dust and cobwebs.
 Still dingy?
 Check the manufacturer’s website for any wipe-down tips.